iamtalwinder/nestjs-collector/README.md

 ## Comprehensive Examples

-For more in-depth examples, please refer to the `examples` folder in this repository.
+For more in-depth examples, please refer to the `tests/example` folder in this repository.
 It contains extensive guides and practical use cases, demonstrating the versatile applications of `nestjs-collector`.

----

 ## Contributing